 Open Banking for Real Estate: The Complete Guide

 How open banking reduces payment costs by 80% for property managers.
-PSD2/PSD3 regulatory guide, cost comparison, and implementation steps.
+PSD2 regulatory guide, cost comparison, and implementation steps.

 The real estate industry processes over €3 trillion in transactions annually—yet the payment infrastructure underlying these transactions hasn't meaningfully evolved since the 1970s.
 Property managers, landlords, and commercial operators still rely on card networks, wire transfers, and direct debit systems designed for a fundamentally different era.

 The costs of this technological inertia are substantial.
 Card processing fees consume 1.5–3% of every transaction, while chargebacks create operational friction and dispute management overhead.
+International payments involve multiple intermediaries, each taking a cut, with settlement times extending 2–3 days or longer.
 For a portfolio of 500 residential units collecting €950 per month in rent, these inefficiencies translate to €119,700 in preventable annual costs.

 What Is Open Banking?